About the Investor Alliance for Human Rights

 The unique characteristic of institutional investors is that they may hold investments in a wide range of companies, across many sectors and in different regions, and as a result, may be directly linked to a wide range of adverse human rights impacts caused by these business relationships.
 While investors are not responsible for addressing those adverse impacts themselves, they are expected to consider risks throughout their investment process and use their “leverage” to influence investee companies to prevent or mitigate adverse impacts.
 Likewise, when adverse impacts arising from investee companies occur, investors that are directly linked would not be expected to provide remedy, but they should use their leverage to encourage the investee company to do so.

-A fundamental and cross-cutting aspect of the Investor Alliance is to build and foster partnership with relevant stakeholders to help operationalize human rights and business standards.
-Stakeholders include NGOs, community-based organizations, faith groups, trade unions, academics, national human rights institutions, international institutions and others.
-This helps ensure a cohesive approach to addressing human rights issues and maximize our collective impact, while surfacing gaps where more concerted action is needed.
+A fundamental and cross-cutting aspect of the IAHR is to build and foster partnership with relevant stakeholders to help operationalize human rights and business standards.
+Stakeholders include civil society, community-based organizations, faith groups, trade unions, academics, national human rights institutions, international institutions and others.
+This promotes a cohesive approach to addressing human rights issues, and helps maximize our collective impact while surfacing gaps where more concerted action is needed.

-The Advisory Committee of the Investor alliance plays a key role in facilitating collaboration and coordination with other stakeholders.
+The Advisory Committee of the IAHR plays a key role in facilitating collaboration and coordination with other stakeholders.